-Owning It is a series by CLEO featuring Singaporean women in their 20s carving out names for themselves in their respective fields.
-Know someone suitable with an interesting story?
-Email us at email@example.com.
+How She Does It is a series by CLEO featuring Singaporean women in their 20s carving out names for themselves in their respective fields.
+Know someone suitable for this column?
+Contact us at firstname.lastname@example.org.

 “I was bullied a lot when I was young because of my size,” says Mary, who is now a makeup artist and plus-size model.
 “People would look at me and ask, ‘Why are you so fat?’
 ‘Why is your body so big?’
 ‘Why did you let yourself become like this?’
 I could sense their disgust even if it was subtle.”

 But her proportions weren’t the only thing she was discriminated for.